exvim/older-version-of-exvim/README.md

 # Imporatant!!!

-The new exVim project is moving to https://github.com/exvim/main.

 This repository is deprected!
-The repository here is for old version maintains.
-We've start new version of exVim project with better structure for Vim community!
+The new version of exVim is in https://github.com/exvim/main.
+The repository here is for the purpose to hold older versions.

 # Reference